Strategies for generating separable photon triplets in waveguides and ring resonators: Spectrally uncorrelated photon triplet states

 The PMF depends implicitly on the waveguide's geometry and material dispersion properties.
 For a waveguide that is homogeneous along the longitudinal direction, the PMF is defined as follows:

 where $\ell$ is the length of the nonlinear medium, and

 is the phase mismatch for TOPDC, where $k_P(\omega)$ and $k_F(\omega)$ are the wavenumbers of the pump and triplet fields, respectively, evaluated at a frequency $\omega$.
-The wavenumbers are defined by their dispersion relation
+The wavenumbers are defined by the dispersion relation

 where $n_{\scriptscriptstyle P,F}(\omega_i)$ is the effective refractive index of the pump ($P$) or triplet ($F$) mode at the frequency $\omega_i$, and $c$ is the velocity of light in vacuum.